mosesdaviddeff/hedera-voting-system/README.md

-# hedera-voting-system
+# Hedera Voting System

-Tamper-proof voting with NIN on Hedera HCS – Ascension Hackathon 2025
+Tamper-proof voting with NIN on Hedera HCS – Built for the Ascension Hackathon.